-Criterion 2.1 The Organization shall uphold the principles and rights at work as defined in the ILO Declaration on Fundamental Principles and Rights at Work (1998) based on the eight ILO Core Labour Conventions.
+2.1 The Organization shall uphold the principles and rights at work as defined in the ILO Declaration on Fundamental Principles and Rights at Work (1998) based on the eight ILO Core Labour Conventions.

-2.1.1 The smallholder does not have temporary workers, employees or volunteers below the age of 15.

-2.1.1.1.
-The smallholder does not allow work to interfere with the schooling of any children under the age of 15.

-2.1.1.2 The smallholder does not allow any children under the age of 18 to perform Draft for PSU Review FSC-STD-RAP-01-2021 V-1 FSC Regional Forest Stewardship Standard for Smallholders 2021 hazardous or heavy work.

-2.1.2 The smallholder does not force temporary workers or employees to work.

-2.1.3 The smallholder does not discriminate in hiring temporary workers or employees.
+- 2.1.1 The smallholder does not have temporary workers, employees or volunteers below the age of 15. - 2.1.1.1.
+The smallholder does not allow work to interfere with the schooling of any children under the age of 15. - 2.1.1.2 The smallholder does not allow any children under the age of 18 to perform hazardous or heavy work. - 2.1.2 The smallholder does not force temporary workers or employees to work. - 2.1.3 The smallholder does not discriminate in hiring temporary workers or employees.